dehezhang2/Notes/3103/CS3103_Operating_System.md

     * mutex not locked => acquire a lock
     * mutex locked => fail and enter in waiting mode if the mutes is being locked
   * When a process tries to unlock a mutex : It releases the lock and makes the mutex available for another process to lock
-  * A key difference between binary semaphore and mutex is that the **process that locks the mutex must be the one to unlock it**, i.e., a process cannot unlock a mutex that is not locked by itself.(cannot change priority??)
+  * A key difference between binary semaphore and mutex is that the **process that locks the mutex must be the one to unlock it**, i.e. a process cannot unlock a mutex that is not locked by itself.

 * Strong/Weak Semaphore